Google Modernize Workspace Video Player

 OPPORTUNITY

-Recognizing this critical user pain point and design inconsistency, I successfully advocated for prioritizing a comprehensive visual update to the Workspace video player.
+Recognizing this critical user pain point and design inconsistency, I successfully advocated for a comprehensive visual update to the Workspace video player.
 My efforts secured critical buy-in from Workspace leads, ensuring dedicated resource allocation and cross-product alignment.
-This initiative aimed to redefine the video experience across all Workspace applications
+This initiative aimed to redefine the video experience across all Workspace products and platforms.

 GOAL

-• Elevating Video: Making video a seamless and "hero" journey across all Workspace products.
+• Make video a seamless "hero" journey across all Workspace products.

-• Material 3 alignment: Modernize the Workspace player to align with updated design standards
+• Modernize the player to align with Google design standards, not YouTube standards

-• Accelerated Development: Laying the foundation for faster future development of video features within Workspace.
+• Lay the foundation for faster development of video features

 SUCCESS METRICS